mauropv/mauropv.github.io/index.md

 ## Dataset

 - Mauro Piva, Gaia Maselli, Francesco Restuccia, **The Tags Are Alright: Robust Large-Scale RFID Clone Detection Through Federated Data-Augmented Radio Fingerprinting**.
-Submitted for publication to **_MobiHoc 2021_** [Dataset](https://github.com/mauropv/RFID-Fingerprint2020)
+Submitted for publication to **_MobiHoc 2021_** [Dataset Link](https://github.com/mauropv/RFID-Fingerprint2020)
 We are releasing 200GB of recorded RN16 from 200 different RFID tags.
 This dataset is used to test RFID fingerprint and data augmentation.
 We are also releasing the code described in our paper.

 ## Publications